awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 ## Walkthrough summary<a name="notification-walkthrough-summary"></a>

-This walkhrough helps you do the following:
+This walkthrough helps you do the following:
 + Publish events of the `s3:ObjectCreated:*` type to an Amazon SQS queue\.
 + Publish events of the `s3:ReducedRedundancyLostObject` type to an Amazon SNS topic\.